Chew/TARDIS-Docs/docs/flight-modes.md

 ---
 layout: default
-title: flight modes
+title: Flight Modes
 ---

-# TARDIS flight modes
+# TARDIS Flight Modes

 From v2.9-beta-1, TARDIS now has three different flight modes.
 Flight modes are a player preference, and can be set using the command `/tardisprefs flight [mode]` command.